loganmeetsworld/homographs-talk-2018/blog.md

 ## Internet Corporation for Names and Numbers (ICANN)

 We have to start with ICANN, the main international internet body in charge in this story.
-Along with performing the technical maintenance of the DNS root zone registries and maintain the namespaces of the Internet, ICANN makes all the rules about what can and cannot be a domain name.
+ICANN makes all the rules about what can and cannot be a domain name (along with performing the technical maintenance of the DNS root zone registries and maintaining the namespaces of the Internet).

 For example, say you go to Namecheap to register "loganisthemostawesome.com".
 Namecheap uses the [“extensible provisioning protocol”](https://en.wikipedia.org/wiki/Extensible_Provisioning_Protocol) to verify your name with Verisign.
 Verisign is the organization that manages the registry for the “.com” gTLD.
 Versign checks the ICANN rules and regulations for your registration attempt, tells Namecheap the result, and Namecheap tells me if I can register "loganisthemostawesome.com".
 Spoilers: I can!